Jon Moxley: The Shield (2012–2014)

 On November 18, 2012, Dean Ambrose made his WWE main roster debut at the Survivor Series pay-per-view event alongside Roman Reigns and Seth Rollins, as they delivered a triple powerbomb through an announce table to Ryback during the triple threat main event for the WWE Championship, allowing CM Punk to pin John Cena and retain the title.
-The trio declared themselves The Shield, vowed to rally against "injustice", and denied working for Punk; however, they routinely emerged from the crowd to attack Punk's opponents, including Ryback and the WWE Tag Team Champions Team Hell No (Daniel Bryan and Kane), thus establishing themselves as villains.
-This led to a six-man Tables, Ladders, and Chairs match being set up for the TLC: Tables, Ladders & Chairs pay-per-view event on December 16, where The Shield defeated Ryback and Team Hell No in their debut match.
-They continued to aid Punk after TLC, both on Raw and at the Royal Rumble on January 27, 2013.
-The night after the Royal Rumble, it was revealed that Punk and his manager Paul Heyman had been paying The Shield to work for them all along.
-The Shield then quietly ended their association with Punk.
+The trio declared themselves The Shield, worked as villains and allied with CM Punk, helping him to retain the title.
+They made their debut as wrestlers at TLC: Tables, Ladders & Chairs in a six-man Tables, Ladders, and Chairs match.

-At Elimination Chamber on February 17, The Shield defeated Ryback, John Cena, and Sheamus.
-At WrestleMania 29 on April 7, The Shield won their first WrestleMania match against Sheamus, Randy Orton and Big Show.
-Ambrose made his singles debut against The Undertaker on the April 26 episode of SmackDown, which he lost by submission.
-On the May 13 episode of Raw, The Shield's undefeated streak as a team ended in a disqualification loss against WWE Champion John Cena and Team Hell No. At Extreme Rules on May 19, Ambrose won the United States Championship by defeating Kofi Kingston.
+They kept winning six-man matches at events like Elimination Chamber and WrestleMania 29.
+Ambrose also worked as singles wrestler, making his debut against The Undertaker on the April 26 episode of SmackDown, which he lost by submission, and won the United States Championship at Extreme Rules when he defeated Kofi Kingston.
 He would successfully defend the title in the following weeks with the help of Reigns and Rollins.
 On the June 14 episode of SmackDown, The Shield was given their first decisive loss, against Randy Orton and Team Hell No, when Daniel Bryan made Rollins submit.
 Ambrose made his first pay-per-view defense of the United States Championship at Payback on June 16, where he defeated Kane by countout.
 The following month at Money in the Bank on July 14, he competed in the World Heavyweight Championship Money in the Bank ladder match but failed to win despite interference from Reigns and Rollins.
 In August, The Shield allied themselves with Triple H and joined his group The Authority.